qiqiwmq/enzymeNER/README.md

 # enzymeNER
-The enzymeNER is a tool built for named-entity recognition (NER) of enzyme, which contains a automated annotation pipeline for entity annotation and two deep learning based models which can be trained to automatically extract enzyme-entities from input text.
+The enzymeNER contains two deep learning based models for named-entity recognition (NER) of enzyme and a Annotation Pipeline is also provided for automatically labelling  enzyme-entities on training corpus.
-## Set up Python packages
+## Install packages
 ## Train the model
 ## Test the model
 ## Infer the model